 St. Joseph’s Church in Ostend: This neo-Gothic landmark, completed in the late 19th century, dominates Gentstraat with its striking red brick façade and towering spire.

-A large bronze sculpture of a reclining female figure rests in a clear pond, surrounded by colorful flowers and splashing water.
+A bronze Sea Sculpture of a reclining woman in a pond, surrounded by flowers and greenery in Ostend.

 The De Zee (The Sea) sculpture in Ostend, a bronze reclining figure by artist Georges Grard.
 Set in a fountain near the seafront, this serene statue reflects the deep connection between the city and the North Sea—a tribute to beauty, nature, and coastal life.